sjanzou/pecos/documentation/applications.rst

 The time filter can be defined based on sun position and system location.
 The data objects used in Pecos are compatible with pvlib, which can be used to model PV systems (https://github.com/pvlib/pvlib-python).
-Pecos also includes a function to read Campbell Scientific ascii file format.
+Pecos also includes a function to read Campbell Scientific ascii file format and functions to compute pv performance metrics (i.e. performance ratio, clearness index).

 Pecos includes a PV system example, **pv_example.py**, in the examples/pv directory.
 The example uses graphics functions in **pv_graphics.py**.

 Performance metrics
 ---------------------
-The performance metrics file, created by Pecos, can be used for additional analysis.
+The performance metrics file, created by Pecos, can be used in additional analysis to track system health over time.

 Pecos includes a performance metrics example (based on PV metrics), **metrics_example.py**, in the examples/metrics directory.